 I’ve been a homemaker for 11 years now.
 It’s interesting to look back at the early years.
 I would get my household chores done before lunch, worked out every day, and had free time.
 This was all before blogging and largely before social media.

 Now I often find myself struggling to keep up.
 There are more demands on my life now and the time suck that is social media.
 Let’s all be honest “I’m just going to check my Facebook messages really quickly” often turns into scrolling on the newsfeed for far too long and then checking other social media.

-A good schedule wasn’t needed as much in my early days of homemaking but these days it’s essential.
+A good cleaning schedule wasn’t needed as much in my early days of homemaking but these days it’s essential.
 I’ve talked about wanting to always have my home ready for surprise guests.
-I’d like to say I’ve done great at that goal but the dishes in my sink and the random fall decor on my office floor say otherwise.
+I’d like to say I’ve done great at that goal but the dishes in my sink and the state of my office says otherwise.
 It just seems like there isn’t enough time in the day but really it’s all about managing it.

 Creating Homemaking Schedules & Routines

-Following these tips will help you create a homemaking schedule and routines that will work for you.
+Following these tips will help you create a cleaning schedule that will work for you.
 Once those things are in place you will be amazed how much easier your days will go.

 What are your tips for a good schedule and routines?
 Share in the comments below and join the Homemaking for Everyone Facebook group to connect with other homemakers.